tymho/NatGeoMITHackathon2024/ComputerVision_RasPi_Ethernet.md

 - Click Next and then click edit settings
   ![alt_text](images/os-customisation-prompt.png)

 - Choose the options as detailed in the screenshot below.
-Note, you should choose your own username of the Pi, WiFi settings, and password. **Make sure you record your username and password down!**
+Note, you should choose your own username of the Pi and password.
+Unlike the example image, uncheck the "configure Wireless LAN" box **Make sure you record your hostname, username, and password down!**

   ![alt_text](images/image19.png)